Catfish from Farm to Table

 How to Handle Catfish Safely

-At home, immediately place catfish in a refrigerator that maintains 40 °F and cook or freeze it within 1 or 2 days, or freeze at 0 °F. If kept frozen continuously, it will be safe indefinitely.
+- At home, immediately place catfish in a refrigerator that maintains 40 degrees F and cook or freeze it within one or two days or freeze at zero degrees F. If kept frozen continuously, it will be safe indefinitely.

-Catfish may be frozen in its original packaging or repackaged.
-If freezing longer than two months, overwrap the porous store plastic packages with airtight heavy-duty foil, plastic wrap, or freezer paper, or place the package inside a freezer bag.
+- Catfish may be frozen in its original packaging or repackaged.
+If freezing longer than two months, overwrap the porous store packages with airtight heavy-duty foil, plastic wrap or freezer paper, or place the package inside a freezer bag.
 Use these materials or airtight freezer containers to repackage family packs into smaller amounts or freeze the catfish from opened packages.

-- Ready-to-Eat Catfish: When purchasing cooked catfish, be sure it is hot at time of purchase.
+- Ready-to-eat catfish: When purchasing cooked catfish, be sure it is hot at the time of purchase.
 Use it within two hours or refrigerate in shallow, covered containers.
-Eat within 3 to 4 days, either cold or reheated to 165 °F as measured with a food thermometer before removing the food from the heat source.
+Eat within three to four days, either cold or reheated to 165 degrees F as measured with a food thermometer before removing the food from the heat source.
 It is safe to freeze ready-to-eat catfish.

 Safe Thawing

 Catfish may be thawed in cold water in airtight packaging or in a leak proof bag.
 Submerge the package in cold water, changing the water every 30 minutes to be sure it stays cold.
 Fillets should thaw in about an hour.
-Whole catfish should defrost in 2 to 3 hours and should be cooked immediately after thawing.
+Whole catfish should defrost in two to three hours and should be cooked immediately after thawing.

 Catfish defrosted in the microwave should be cooked immediately after thawing because some areas of the fish may become warm and begin to cook during microwaving.

-Holding partially cooked food is not recommended because any bacteria present wouldn’t have been destroyed and can multiply at holding temperatures.
-Foods defrosted in the microwave or by the cold water method should be cooked fully before refrigerating or refreezing.
+Holding partially cooked food is not recommended because any bacteria present may not have been destroyed and can multiply at holding temperatures.
+Foods defrosted in the microwave or by the cold-water method should be cooked fully before refrigerating or refreezing.

 Catfish can be cooked from the frozen state in the oven or on the stove.
 The cooking time may be about 50% longer than for fresh or thawed catfish.